Applications of ball spaces theory: fixed point theorems in semimetric spaces and ball convergence: Preliminaries

 For any set $X$ we will denote by $\Pe(X)$ its power set, i.e. the family of all subsets of $X$.

 Now, we will define a ball space.
-Let $X$ be a nonempty set and let $\B \subset \Pe(X)$ be nonempty.
+Consider a nonempty set $X$ and take its nonempty subset $\B \subset {\Pe(X)\setminus \{\emptyset\}}$ .
 A pair $(X, \B)$ is called a ball space and the elements of $\B$ are called balls.
 Any chain (that is, nonempty totally ordered subset) of $(\B ,\subset)$ is called a nest of balls.
 We say that a ball space is spherically complete if every nest of balls has a nonempty intersection.